Araz1103/Udacity_AWS_MLE_NanoDegree_Capstone/README.md

 # Udacity_AWS_MLE_NanoDegree_Capstone
-## This is the repository for the Capstone Project for the Udacity AWS Machine Learning Engineer Nano Degree
+## This is the repository for the Capstone Project for the Udacity Scholarship AWS Machine Learning Engineer Nano Degree

+## Files and Folders in this Repo

-### `proposal.pdf` is the Capstone Project Proposal
+- `proposal.pdf` is the Capstone Project Proposal
+- `Capstone_Project_Report.pdf` is the Capstone Project Report

+### Data Related Notebooks

+- `Create_Data_Capstone.ipynb` creates the Initial Dataset with `file_list.json` as a requirement
+- `Get_More_Data_Script.ipynb` is for getting additional data to remove class imbalance -> This creates `New_Data` folder
+- `New_Data` Folder is used by `Create_Data_Capstone.ipynb` to balance the classes and create the Final Dataset to be used.
+- `file_list.json` is the initial meta data file provided by Udacity for getting a subset of the Amazon Bin Image Dataset

+- The main notebook is the `train_and_deploy.ipynb` which has the entire project flow
+- `hpo-gpu.py` is the script used for Hyper Parameter Tuning used by the `train_and_deploy.ipynb`
+- `train_model.py` is the script used for Training with Debugger & Profiler used by the `train_and_deploy.ipynb`
+- `inference.py` is the script helping create a Pytorch model from the best trained model, being used by the `train_and_deploy.ipynb`
+- `dog_test.txt`, `dog_train.txt`, `dog_valid.txt` & `dog_train_folders.txt` are text files created by me, helping to check if all Dogs Breed Dataset files have been successfully uploaded to the S3 Bucket
+- `ProfilerReport` Folder contains the Profiler Report in HTML, the corresponding Jupyter NB which generated it, and another folder called `profile-reports` which contains JSON files for Profiler Outputs
+- `screenshots` Folder contains all relevant screenshots on the training, hyper paramter tuning and deploying the model
+- Profiler Plots I - III are files being used by `train_and_deploy.ipynb`, since they may not be directly visible in the code cell output.
+These plots are made from the JSON files present in the `profile-reports` folder.

 # Inventory Monitoring at Distribution Centres